datascopeanalytics/golden-sixpacks/README.md

 - Like the Oscars, we have multiple categories, with one award in each
 - The categories represent the different avenues of value we bring
-- People nominate others for awards, with a short (tweet-length) description of what they deserve the nomination
+- People nominate others for awards, with a short (tweet-length) description of why they deserve the nomination
+- Instead of natural gifts and character traits, the idea is to focus on the amount of effort and improvement
-- For each award, we all vote anonymously (you can't vote for yourself)
+- For each award, we all vote anonymously (you can't nominate yourself but you can vote for yourself if nominated)
 - Winner of each award is announced
 - We divide the performance bonus pool by the number of awards, each award comes with one such unit of bonus